ricky-kiva/ctnr-exc-intro-fso/README.md

 - `FROM image_name`: select base Image
 - `WORKDIR some_dir`: set working directory inside the container
 - `COPY host_location container_location`: copy file from host machine to container's working directory
+- `RUN some_command`: execute command during the Image build
-- `RUN some_command`: run command inside the container
+- `CMD some_command`: execute command when the container starts
+- `ENV some_env_variable`: sets an environment variable